 Listen to the position description here.

-This program will give you professional skills and experience in putting on events – which might include gigs, film nights, discussions or performance seasons.
-You will work in both the offices of Next Wave and the Brunswick Mechanics Institute (a performing arts venue managed by Next Wave) on a part-time basis, welcomed as one of the team as you learn about how festivals and arts venues operate.
+This program gives participants professional skills and experience in putting on events – which might include gigs, film nights, discussions or performance seasons.
+Working in both the offices of Next Wave and the Brunswick Mechanics Institute (a performing arts venue managed by Next Wave) on a part-time basis.

 About Next Wave & Brunswick Mechanics Institute